pcdslab/Fast-GPU-PCC/README.md

 # Fast-GPU-PCC

-This repository contains Fast-GPU-PCC algorithm
+This repository contains the implementation of Fast-GPU-PCC algorithm.

 # Compilation: